-2. Hunt down an advertising agency with experience in your industry.
+2. Choose an advertising agency with focus.

-3. Find a committed partner.
+3. Find a committed ad agency.

 Communication is two-way street.
 No agency understands your business like you do.
 In order for a healthy relationship to exist and prosper, a valuable agency will listen, practice inclusion, and not mind educating “behind the curtain.”
 Transparency goes a long way … as does a genuine interest in your industry.
 Outcomes are that much sweeter when they are.
 Regardless of the fact, you are not their only client but they should always make you feel that way.

 Your agency selection could also be influenced by a few other variables.
 This includes your budget, and their scale of resources, among any other personal preferences you desire.
 Large agency offerings are impressive with layers of process for good reason, while a small agency is more likely to provide a boutique experience with responsive nimbleness.
 However, nothing is really the rule, and like all things, there’s an array of full-service agencies out there ready to solve your unique challenge.

 The term advertising agency has become somewhat archaic.
 Today, the integrated marketing agency acts as the preferred extension of a business.
 Their approach is holistic and they are equipped to promote a brand across all marketing channels without solution bias; a perk for you knowing recommendations won’t be avoided due to a weakness in a particular area.
 Of course, forming a relationship with an agency that is already aware of your brand makes conversations that much easier, but keep your opportunities open.